 Send Images with Rich Mobile Push

-There are advantages to adding push notifications to your Selligent Marketing Cloud instance; that is, aside from enriching profiles within the Selligent environment itself.
+There are advantages to adding push notifications to your Marigold Engage instance; that is, aside from enriching profiles within the Selligent environment itself.
 Rich Mobile Push makes communications more visual and attractive, to catch consumers’ attention, leading to increased engagement.
 With a mobile push message, users can easily expand custom journeys and not be dependent on support from IT or one colleague working with the ‘other’ platform.
 Moreover, you only have one platform when it comes to communication maintenance.
-We have been fans of this part of Selligent Marketing Cloud anyway, and now, as a marketer, you can easily add variable content to your push notifications.
+We have been fans of this part of Marigold Engage anyway, and now, as a marketer, you can easily add variable content to your push notifications.

 This includes, for example, the use of images from your standard library, Live Content, and even Smart Content (automatically display the most relevant image, such as recommendations).
 In the example below, you can see what this would look like on an iPhone.

 Well, no. The Nungu release contains, in addition to what we described in this blog, many more improvements and tricks.
 The nice thing is that these add value for both the marketer and the administrator of the platform.
 And of course, for us as a dedicated Selligent Partner, it gives us more room to realize our clients’ wishes, down to the last detail.
 We are already looking forward to the next release!